Exercise: Linear model with single categorical explanatory variable

 # lie along the 1:1 line there are five residuals which are all below the line resulting in reasonably substantial

 # negative residuals.
-This suggest that the model does not fit these observation very well.
+These suggest that the model does not fit these observation very well.

 # Looking at the homogeneity of variance assumption (Residuals vs Fitted and Scale-Location plot) you can see the